airborne-commando/OPSEC-OSINT-Tools/markdown/disinformation.md

 Recognizing and countering such operations is a critical skill for OSINT practitioners, who must distinguish between genuine intelligence and deliberate deception.

-> "disinformation is to intentionally mislead."[^cisa_disinfo][^misinformation]
+> "disinformation is to intentionally mislead."[^1][^2]

 ## References:

-[^cisa_disinfo]: CISA.
+[^1]: CISA.
 “Tactics of Disinformation.”
 Cybersecurity Infrastructure Security Agency, 18 Oct.
 2022, web.archive.org/web/20230804043427/https://www.cisa.gov/resources-tools/resources/tactics-disinformation.

-[^misinformation]: College of Staten Island.
+[^2]: College of Staten Island.
 “CSI Library: Misinformation and Disinformation: Thinking Critically About Information Sources: Misinformation, Disinformation, and Malinformation.”
 College of Staten Island The City University of New York, uploaded by College of Staten Island, 25 Aug.
 2025, library.csi.cuny.edu/misinformation.